TaylanUB/scheme-bytestructures/README.md

 Returns a descriptor for a string occupying `size` bytes, encoded in `encoding` (a symbol).
 Currently supported encodings:

+- `ascii`
 - `utf8`
 - `utf16le`
 - `utf16be`
 - `utf32le`
 - `utf32be`

+If the ASCII encoding is specified, an error is raised if a non-ASCII character is encountered during encoding or decoding.

 Byte-order marks are not supported (yet).